eljanmahammadli/gradipy/README.md

 ### To-Do
 - Backward pass for Conv2d and BatchNorm2d
-- Add more operations and their gradients
 - Backward passes for: `mul` (problem with broadcasting), `tanh`
 - More Loss functions (`nn.MSELoss` and `nn.NLLLoss`)
 - Recurrent layers for sequence data
-- CPU acceleration (no idea how to do that)
+- GPU acceleration (no idea how to do that, openCL?)